klmcwhirter/upd-indicator/README.md

 - 2025-06-05 The summary display is working; although notification is _possible_ it is not clear how to do that.
 It is disabled for now.
 - 2025-06-06 Added devcontainer definition - cannot perform `pnpm run nested` in the devcontainer - run it on the host instead !
 - 2025-06-07 Added pollingRuleAdapter, CompositeRuleAdapter class and demos - completed phase 1 !
 Started phase 2 design
+- 2025-06-12 Added upd_indicator Python program to monitor CLI commands and place json files in `monitor-location`; revised `upd-indicator` extension to poll that dir for `json` files. _See [#22](https://github.com/klmcwhirter/upd-indicator/issues/22)_

 ## Examples